liamhuns/CS193_Fall18_Lab1/index.md

 ### Liam's Favorite things about CS 19300\
 1. Taught by students so they know what students go through.
 2. Alternating lecture-lab schedule.
-3. Lots of resources offered
+3. Lots of resources offered.